fujidaiti/exprollable_page_view/package/README.md

 ### 05-17-2023

 Version 1.0.0-pre has been released 🎉.
-This version contains some break changes, please follow [the migration guide](#100-beta-to-100-pre).
+This version contains some breaking changes, please follow [the migration guide](#100-beta-to-100-pre).